thoth-station/thoth-station.github.io/_j/user_stack.md

 **WARNING:** Resolver does not check if the supplied stack is valid.

+Resolver does not check if the supplied stack is valid and if all the dependencies stated respect the dependency graph.
+This creates restrictions to use other features, such as ``thamos graph`` which relies on the dependency graph structure computed on the backend.
+As user's stack was not resolved on the backend, its structure cannot be shown.

 ## Affected packages:

 This informative message is not related to any specific package.